rsokl/testing-tutorial/notebooks/01_Describing_Data.md

 **`st.lists(...)` is the strategy of choice anytime we want to generate sequences of varying lengths with elements that are, themselves, described by strategies**.
 Recall that we can always apply the `.map` method if we want a different type of collection (e.g. a `tuple`) other than a list.

+This strategy shrinks towards smaller lists with simpler values.

 Use `print_examples` to build an intuition for this strategy.